PrinceOfBorgo/travel-rs/README.md

 2.  **Prepare your configuration:**
     * Place your `config.toml` file inside your chosen config volume location (`./config` by default).
-    * Create a `profiles/` directory inside your chosen config volume location (`./config` by default). and add your profile-specific configurations there.
+    * Create a `profiles/` directory inside your chosen config volume location (`./config` by default) and add your profile-specific configurations there.
     * Ensure your locale files are placed in your chosen locales volume location (`./locales` by default), organized by locale (e.g., `./locales/en-US`, `./locales/it-IT`).

 3.  **Start the container:**